Regulators, HTAs and payers

 Every few years, IMI teams up with the European Medicines Agency (EMA) and the US Food and Drug Administration (FDA) to organise a regulatory science summit to review the regulatory relevance of the results of ongoing IMI projects; gain regulators’ input on future IMI Call topics; and discuss which research questions could be addressed by a public-private partnership like IMI.
 The meetings are an opportunity to discuss the value of collaboration, the evolution of science and its impact on regulatory science.

-- Read the summary report of the IMI-EMA-FDA Regulatory Science Summit 2017.
+Read the summary reports of the IMI-EMA-FDA Regulatory Science Summits:

 Getting to grips with intellectual property